 Be sure to discuss the seriousness of this with your kids.
-If they feel sad about not sharing their snacks, tell them how harmful people food is for wild animals.
-Sadly, they probably eat people food frequently and are used to it, but your kids don’t have to know this.
+If they feel sad about not sharing their snacks, tell them how harmful people’s food is for wild animals.
+Sadly, they probably eat people’s food frequently and are used to it, but your kids don’t have to know this.

 It is never okay to leave food out at your campsite unattended.
-If you decide to take a hike during the day, put all your food in containers or your car if you have food in bags.
+If you hike during the day, put all your food in containers or your car if you have food in bags.

-It is too tempting and too easy for animals to have access to food just sitting out.
+It is too tempting and easy for animals to access food just sitting out.
 Even a bag of unopened chips will be an easy target for any animal.
 Birds can get into just about anything too.

 Dogs cannot help themselves when they see a squirrel or a bird.
 Keep in mind there will be other dogs there too.
 They will get excited if they see another dog just running around.

-Also, keep your dog on a leash when going on hikes or adventuring around the campground.
+Also, keep your dog on a leash when hiking or adventuring around the campground.
 Your dog will likely go to the bathroom in your neighbor’s site the one second you look away.
 Try explaining that to your neighbor and the camp host.

 Always clean up after your dog.
 This will also be a rule at the campground.
 Be a decent person and pick up your dog’s poop.
-Even if you are hiking in the middle of nowhere, pick it up.
+Even if you hike in the middle of nowhere, pick it up.

-Wherever you go, bring plastic bags with you to take care of your dog’s business.
+Wherever you go, bring plastic bags to take care of your dog’s business.
 Then take it to the dumpster or designated area right away.

 If you are camping with kids, be sure they don’t allow their sweet puppy to poop in the neighbor’s campsite.
-We make a family rule that someone always has to be in charge of the dog, which also involves cleaning up.
+We make a family rule that someone must always be in charge of the dog, which also involves cleaning up.

-You don’t have to be besties with your camp host, but it’s not a bad idea to just say hello.
+You don’t have to be besties with your camp host, but just saying hello is not a bad idea.
 They are an excellent resource for local hikes or tips about nearby cool areas.
 The camp host will know the area better than anyone and give you helpful pointers.